-Katherine has over fifteen years’ experience of managing accounts and projects, of all sizes and of varying degrees of complexity, across a variety of channels including advertising, press, events and digital.
+Katherine has 20 years’ experience of managing accounts and projects, of all sizes and of varying degrees of complexity, across a variety of channels including advertising, press, events and digital.
 At Johnson Banks Katherine manages all key projects, ensuring that they’re completed on time and to budget, and is the key contact for most clients.
 In five years at Johnson Banks she has managed complex projects for the EBRD, Unicef UK, DEC, Action Against Hunger, Bill & Melinda Gates Foundation, the University of Cambridge, Action for Children and Mozilla.

 Before joining Johnson Banks Katherine was the lead design commissioning client for the UK Government's architectural design advisory organisation, CABE.
 She managed teams and agencies, including Johnson Banks, working on hundreds of publications, events, websites and campaigns, and the development and application of the organisation’s brand over a nine-year period.